Infinity Blue sculpture

 Invisible Worlds exhibition

-Infinity Blue is part of our permanent Invisible Worlds exhibition, launched on 25 May, which reveals a world beyond your senses – too big, too small, too fast, too slow, too far away in space and time.
+Infinity Blue is part of our permanent Invisible Worlds exhibition, which reveals a world beyond your senses – too big, too small, too fast, too slow, too far away in space and time.
 Find out more about our Invisible Worlds exhibition.